pivotal/docs-tap/app-sso/troubleshoot.hbs.md

 ### Solution:

-The `redirectUri` of this `ClientRegistration` must refer to the URI of the registered Workload.
+The `redirectURIs` of a `ClientRegistration` must refer to the URI of the registered `Workload`.
 It does not refer to the URI of the AuthServer.
+Read more [here](app-operators/workloads-and-appsso.hbs.md#redirect-uris).

 ## Unsupported `id_token_signed_response_alg` with openid `identityProviders`